Amal College of Advanced Studies, Nilambur

-Amal College of Advanced Studies is a post graduate government aided college affiliated to the University of Calicut.
+Amal College of Advanced Studies(autonomous) is a post graduate government aided college affiliated to the University of Calicut.

 About the college

 The college was established in 2005 by the Nilambur Muslim Orphanage Committee.
 The college is recognised by the UGC under 2(f) & 12(b) and declared as Minority educational institution under sec 2(g) of the NCMEI Act 2004.
-It offers seven undergraduate programmes and one postgraduate programme in various disciplines.
+The college is re-accredited by NAAC A++ with cgpa of 3.59 in its second cycle of accreditation.
+The college achieved 4th position in the university of calicut and first in the district of malappuram on the basis of college's cgpa as on 21/09/2024.
+It offers eleven undergraduate programmes, one postgraduate programme and one Ph.D. in various disciplines.
 The college is in Shantigramam, a campus in Eranhimangad, on the banks of river Chaliyar, 4 km from Nilambur.
 The college and its hostels are open to all students regardless of caste, creed, colour, gender and social status.
-Dr.PM Abdul Sakir is the Principal in Charge of the college.
+Dr. Shemeer Babu.
+T is the Principal in Charge of the college.
 Amal College has reserved 20% seats in all the courses for orphans and destitutes.